Choosing the Right Corporate Entity for Your ABA Therapy Business

 Strengths:

-•Operational Simplicity: Fewer compliance requirements than corporations.
+• Operational Simplicity: Fewer compliance requirements

 Weaknesses: